d3x0r/STFRPhysics/LightSpeedPaper.md

 The above equations are the propagation delay between any two points on two moving bodies each with their own independent velocities.

-This is only valid for $V<C$, or $V>C$; if $V>C$, then the negative of the square root should also be considered as a solution; this will show the craft going backwards towards where it came from, as the signals it had emitted when it was there will finally reach the viewer.
-If $V=C$, there is a special case formula which can used.
+This is only valid for $V\lt C$, or $V \gt C$; if $V \gt C$, then the negative of the square root should also be considered as a solution; this will show the craft going backwards towards where it came from, as the signals it had emitted when it was there will finally reach the viewer.
+If $V = C$, there is a special case formula which can used.
 Instead of the first equation

 $$T_o = T + \frac {|| (\vec{X_e}+T\vec{V_e}) - (\vec{X_o}+T_o\vec{V_o}) ||} {C}$$